Provide quality, end-of-life health care to the elderly

 Preference will be given to applicants with the following:

-- Graduation from Georgian’s Complex Care Nursing for Internationally Educated Nurses or Acute Complex Care for Internationally Educated Nurses program.
+Additionally, priority will be given to students who have graduated from Georgian’s Complex Care Nursing for Internationally Educated Nurses program.

 Language Proficiency Requirement